More organizations open to part-time recruits or allowing staff to have dual roles.

 On transportation, the sheer volume of growth in ecommerce sales means demand for trained personnel to handle delivery is seemingly never ending, at least for the next four or five years.

-As for customer service, AI-enabled chatbots are taking over the initial interaction between consumers and organisations, but the human factor is still going to be needed at some level.
+As for customer service, AI-enabled chatbots are taking over the initial interaction between consumers and organizations, but the human factor is still going to be needed at some level.

 Employers are turning ‘radically flexible’ by considering part-time staffers or candidates with dual roles, where they have a full-time job in an organization and yet is also being supported to start a venture without having to leave employer.